platformsh/platformsh-docs/sites/friday/src/get-started/express/_index.md

 ## Add a Hello World route

 Please create your first Express page.
-To do so, please create, at the root of your project, a new ``index.js`` file that will contain a basic Hello world script:
+To do so, create a new `index.js` file at the root of your project.
+It will contain a basic Hello world script:

 ```javascript {location="index.js"}
 const express = require('express')
 const app = express()